openscenegraph/OpenSceneGraph/README.txt

 from http://www.cmake.org, version 2.4.6 or later.

-Under unices (i.e. Linux, IRIX, Solaris, Free-BSD, HP-Ux, AIX, OSX) use the cmake or ccmake commandline utils or use the included simple (one line) configure script that'll run cmake for you:
+Under unices (i.e. Linux, IRIX, Solaris, Free-BSD, HP-Ux, AIX, OSX) use the cmake or ccmake commandline utils, or use the included tiny configure script that'll run cmake for you.
+The configure script simply runs 'cmake . -DCMAKE_BUILD_TYPE=Release' to ensure that you get the best performance from your final libriaries/applications.

   cd OpenSceneGraph
   ./configure
   make
   sudo make install

 Alternatively, you can create an out of source build directory and run configure from there.
-The advantage to this approach is that the temporary files created by CMake won't clutter the OpenSceneGraph source directory, also makes it possilble to build multiple build targets.
+The advantage to this approach is that the temporary files created by CMake won't clutter the OpenSceneGraph source directory, also makes it possilble to build multiple build targets by creating multiple build directories.
+In a directory alongside the OpenSceneGraph use:

-  cd OpenSceneGraph
   mkdir build
   cd build
-  ../configure
+  cmake ../OpenSceneGraph -DCMAKE_BUILD_TYPE=Release
   make
   sudo make install